Mirai Sentai Timeranger: Gien

 Gien (ギエン, Gien) is an evil and insane robotic scientist.
 He is responsible for constructing the Zenits that are sent against the Timerangers.
 Gien is actually a cyborg, formerly a mentally challenged human boy who can only count up to three before Don Dolnero teaches him to count to four, who befriends the criminal in 2990 when he is hiding from the Kronz family.
 The Kronz nearly kill Gien for not revealing Dolnero's location.
 Dolnero saves his life by having a friend of his transfer the boy's brain into a robotic body and connecting up a large electronic brain.
 There are horrible side-effects that have and are still driving Gien into madness.
 He has access to the Hell's Gate prisoners and cares for nothing except for his own sadistic pleasures, occasionally going against Dolnero's orders, as well.
 He has constructed several massive robots, powered by the Lambda-2000 crystal that he steals twice from the Kawasaki Laboratories.
 He attempts to take control of the V-Rex, as well.
 After seeing the G-Zord in action, Gien creates a device to drain the power from the G-Zord and then from the Timerangers robots.
 Eventually, Tatsuya arrives to help his friends, defeating Gien before destroying his device.
 Though the G-Zord is destroyed, Gien uses the Lambda-2000 he stole to assume his role as the "God of Destruction".
 Dolnero eventually tries everything in his power to stop Gien, only to die in his vain attempt.
-Gien later pilots the NeoCrisis robot, wired into his creation as he destroys everything in his path.
-After Tatsuya saves the future by destroying NeoCrisis, Gien's original personality resurfaces as he breaks part and dissolves away into sand.
+Gien later pilots the Neo-Crisis (ネオ・クライシス, Neo Kuraishisu) robot, wired into his creation as he destroys everything in his path.
+After Tatsuya saves the future by destroying Neo-Crisis, Gien's original personality resurfaces as he breaks part and dissolves away into sand.
 Despite his psychotic evil tendencies, Gien is one of the most tragic characters in the series.

-Gien is voiced by Kōji Tobe (戸部 公爾, Tobe Kōji).
-His human form was portrayed by Nobuhiro Tenma (天間信紘, Tenma Nobuhiro).

 Lila

 Lila (リラ, Rira): Don Dolnero's right hand girl with pink hair.
 Rather obnoxious, she is a mistress of disguise and good with a pistol.
 A material girl, she frequently steals clothing and jewelry that suit her fancy.
 She mostly sticks around Don Dolnero as he has two aspects she adores: money and power.
 She admits she likes him a bit, even if he lacks them.
 After Dolnero's death, Lila escapes the year 2001 to avoid the Great Extinction.
 Her name is a pun on the word, lira.

-Lila is portrayed by Asami Kuru (久瑠 あさ美, Kuru Asami).